SysKitTeam/docs-monitor/how-to/audit-events/configure-block-malicious-ip-addresses-feature.md

 7. In this dialog, enable the **Enable remote management of this server from other computers** option.

-The server configuration is finished and now you should be able to use the Block Malicious IP Addresses feature within the SysKit Monitor.
+The server configuration is finished and now you should be able to use the Block Malicious IP Addresses feature within the Syskit Monitor.

 See [Event Log System Job](../../get-to-know-syskit-monitor/backstage-screen/configuration/options.md#extract-event-log) to learn more.
 See [Configure Audit Logon Events](configure-audit-logon-events.md) to learn more.